 A superuser can for example be a business developer, executive secretary, care administrator, superintendent, or coordinator.

-The customer success manager at Care to Translate can hold a quick introduction for the superusers in addition to distributing a simple quick guide for the admin portal (pdf).
+The customer success manager at Care to Translate holds a quick introduction for the superusers in addition to distributing a simple quick guide for the admin portal (a pdf file).

-During the introduction, superusers will get log-ins to their admin portal account, ready with some tailored playlists for their clinic specific needs.
+During the introduction, superusers will get log-in details to their admin portal account, along with some tailored playlists for their clinics' needs.

 Creating and developing playlists and customizing them to their local clinics' needs is an essential function of the superuser.
 They have the access needed to create and change the shared playlists that will be available to all users in the clinic.

-- Product demo videos on how to use the app
+- Tutorial videos on how to use the app

 - PDF quick guide on how to use the app and the portal